libbyshoop/csinparallel/modules/WMRExemplar_Flickster/source/index.rst

 familiar with the basics of hadoop and CSInParallel's Web Map Reduce (WMR) hadoop interface.

-The excersises in this module use a network of friendships on the social movie recommendation site Flixster.
+The exercises in this module use a network of friendships on the social movie recommendation site Flixster.
 Students will use it to learn how to analyze networks and chain jobs.